mdemarne/Persistence/README.md

 ### How to use

 The project is in a very early stage, so it's not supposed to be useful just yet.
 However, if you're brave enough, we have a nightly build that publishes artifacts to Sonatype.
-To use the compiler plugin in order to generate the AST files add the following SBT plugin:  `"addSbtPlugin("org.scalareflect" % "persistence-sbt" % "0.1.0-SNAPSHOT")"`.
+To use the compiler plugin in order to generate the AST files add the following SBT plugin:  `"org.scalareflect" % "persistence-sbt" % "0.1.0-SNAPSHOT"`.
 To use the AST library add the following dependency: `"org.scalareflect" % "persistence-library_2.11.0" % "0.1.0-SNAPSHOT"`.